The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Optical and NIR spectra

 \section{Optical and NIR spectra}

-We obtained the optical spectroscopy of SN~2021bnw with an extensive photometric follow-up campaign using different facilities, and we reduced the raw spectroscopic frames with standard \texttt{IRAF} routines or dedicated pipelines (see Appendix~\ref{app:spectra} for a detailed description).
+We obtained optical spectroscopy of SN~2021bnw with an extensive photometric follow-up campaign using different facilities, and we reduced the raw spectroscopic frames with standard \texttt{IRAF} routines or dedicated pipelines (see Appendix~\ref{app:spectra} for a detailed description).
 The spectral evolution of SN~2021bnw is shown in Fig.~\ref{fig:specs_2021bnw}.
-The hot ($\sim14,000-17,000$ K) pre-maximum/maximum spectra show the \ion{O}{ii} and the \ion{Ca}{ii H\&K} features on the blue side and a broad \ion{C}{ii} $\lambda\lambda6580, 7121$, \ion{O}{i} $\lambda7774$ lines on the red one. \ion{O}{ii} lines are not seen in the almost featureless spectrum observed at 7 days after maximum, although the lower signal-to-noise ratio of the blue side does not rule out their contribution.
-On day 16, the \ion{Si}{ii} $\lambda6355$ line also appears and on days 25, 31 the spectral continuum suddenly becomes bluer compared to day 21, approximately coeval with the first LC bump.
-It is not clear whether this also happens at $70-80$ days, when the second bump appears in the $B,V$ LCs, or if it is an artifact of the lower signal-to-noise ratio on the blue side of the spectrum.
-As noted in the case of SN~2017gci \citep{fioreetal2021} showing two bumps in the post-maximum LC, no noticeable change are seen in the spectra during the epochs at which the bumps appear.
-Then, on day 31, the spectrum lacks any discernible features and gradually transitions into a new phase mirroring the spectrum of a SN Ic at its maximum luminosity.
-This can be seen from the emergence of the \ion{Mg}{ii} at about $\sim4570\,\mathrm{\AA{}}$ and \ion{Fe}{ii} features between $4500-5500\,\mathrm{\AA{}}$.
-In particular, in the spectrum at 40 days after maximum, a broad feature at $\approx5010\,\mathrm{\AA{}}$ appears, which we tentatively interpret as \ion{Fe}{ii} $\lambda\,5018$, although the other lines of the triplet ($\lambda\lambda\lambda\,4923,5018,5169$) are not seen or possibly blended.
-These features are seen until day 97 when the spectrum is still photospheric, while the continuum gradually cools and the \ion{O}{i} $\lambda\,7774$ becomes more pronounced.
-At the latest phases, the narrow emission lines from the host galaxy start to be seen.
-We measure the redshift of the host galaxy of SN~2021bnw using the narrow H$\alpha$ and obtained $z=0.0888\pm0.0004$ fitting a gaussian to the line profile.
+The hot ($\sim14,000-17,000$ K) pre-maximum/maximum spectra show the \ion{O}{ii} and the \ion{Ca}{ii H\&K} features on the blue side and broad \ion{C}{ii} $\lambda\lambda6580, 7121$, \ion{O}{i} $\lambda7774$ lines on the red side.
+No \ion{O}{ii} lines are seen in the almost featureless spectrum observed 7 days after maximum, although the lower signal-to-noise ratio of the blue side does not rule out their contribution.
+On day 16, the \ion{Si}{ii} $\lambda6355$ line also appears, and on days 25 and 31, the spectral continuum suddenly becomes bluer than on day 21, approximately coeval with the first LC bump.
+It is not clear whether this also occurred in the spectra observed at $70-80$ days, when the second bump appeared in the $B,V$ LCs, or if this is an artifact of the lower signal-to-noise ratio on the blue side of the spectrum.
+As noted in the case of SN~2017gci \citep{fioreetal2021} showing two bumps in the post-maximum LC, no noticeable changes are seen in the spectra during the epochs in which the bumps appear.
+Then, on day 31, the spectrum lacked any discernible features and gradually transitioned into a new phase mirroring the spectrum of an SN Ic at maximum luminosity.
+This is shown by the emergence of the \ion{Mg}{ii} at $\sim4570\,\text{\AA{}}$ and \ion{Fe}{ii} features between $4500-5500\,\text{\AA{}}$.
+In particular, in the spectrum 40 days after maximum, a broad feature at $\approx5010\,\text{\AA{}}$ appeared, which we tentatively interpret as \ion{Fe}{ii} $\lambda\,5018$, although the other lines of the triplet ($\lambda\lambda\lambda\,4923,5018,5169$) are not seen or might be blended.
+These features are seen until day 97, when the spectrum was still photospheric, while the continuum gradually cooled and the \ion{O}{i} $\lambda\,7774$ became more pronounced.
+During the latest phases, the narrow emission lines from the host galaxy start to be seen.
+We measured the redshift of the host galaxy of SN~2021bnw using the narrow H$\alpha$ and obtained $z=0.0888\pm0.0004$ by fitting a Gaussian to the line profile.